How to Go Back to School: A Back to College Checklist

 Employer Tuition Reimbursement

-• Assess the course catalog ahead of time to be prepared to take the classes most appropriate for your goals.
+• Assess the course catalog ahead of time so you know which classes are most appropriate for your goals.

 • Build a relationship with your advisor to help position yourself for success in your academic pursuits.